 "To a smart girl men are no problem.
 They're the answer."

-Time, alas, has not been kind to Gabor.
-Over the past decade, she has suffered strokes, been confined to a wheelchair and, two years ago, had her right leg amputated above the knee to combat an aggressive infection.
-Her obituary has been written and prepped — and then shelved — several times in the past few years by media outlets, as she fights on against mounting odds, diminished but far from forgotten.
+Time, alas, was not kind to Gabor.
+Late in her life, she suffered strokes, was confined to a wheelchair and had her right leg amputated above the knee to combat an aggressive infection.
+Her obituary was written and prepped — and then shelved — several times in the past few years by media outlets, as she fought on against mounting odds, diminished but far from forgotten.

 Here, LIFE.com recalls the younger Zsa Zsa with a series of photos — many of which never ran in LIFE — from 1951, when she was barely known outside of California, but was quickly becoming as famous as her sister, Eva (who, incidentally, only married five times).